Joseph Barthélemy

-Joseph Barthélemy (8 July 1874, Toulouse – 14 May 1945) was a French jurist, politician and journalist.
+Joseph Barthélemy (8 July 1874 – 14 May 1945) was a French jurist, politician and journalist.
 Initially a critic of Nazi Germany, he would go on to serve as a minister in the collaborationist Vichy regime.

 Early years

 The son of Aimé Barthélemy, a left-wing mayor of Toulouse, Joseph Barthélemy followed the legal profession and rose to become professor of constitutional law at the University of Paris.
 As one of the leading French Catholic intellectuals of the 1930s, Barthélemy was initially noted as a strong critic of Nazism, particularly the movement's anti-Semitism.

 Vichy France

 Although Barthélemy was on the moderate right, he was attracted to Vichy France because of the initial approval of the new regime that was shown by his mentor, Charles Maurras.
 Like his ally Pierre-Étienne Flandin, Barthélemy supported pacifism in relation to Nazi Germany and was also firmly anticommunist, two factors that saw both men move towards collaborationism.